 It is another one of the fairly easy hikes on Maui.

 Located in the old and secluded Kings Garden just outside Haiku, this beautiful trail features a picturesque garden and a breathtaking waterfall.
 It was rated the best hike on Maui for waterfall hiking adventures.

 Open only to a few people every year, visitors to this amazing place are taken on a guided, moderately difficult hike through the gardens and up to the waterfall, getting a chance to look at fauna and flora that can only be found in this beautiful and ancient rainforest.

-Kapalua Coastal Trail is an out and back trail that runs for 3.1 km with very light traffic and an elevation of 46 meters.
+Kapalua Coastal Trail is a short hike that runs for 2 miles with very light traffic and an elevation of 46 meters.
 It is situated near Lahaina and offers some of the most scenic views.
 It is accessible to people of all skill levels and can be used for multiple activities.

-Not only is hiking done here, but you can also bring kids here on nature trips, go trail running, or just hang out by the beach.
+Not only is hiking done here, but you can also bring kids here on nature trips, go trail running, or just hang out by Kapalua Beach.

 Enjoy views of the forest as you walk, or look out to the coast, where the water meets the sky in the most beautiful and magnificent views possible.

 It is one of the best Maui walking trails along the Pacific Ocean.
 Take a leisurely stroll at sea level with this walking path.

 8. Iao Valley State Park

 One of the kid friendly hikes Maui has to offer is the Iao Needle at Iao Valley State Park.
 It is a short hike that is actually paved and very easy to do.
 It does have some stairs but has places where you can rest if you need to.